- Before you Arrive

 The King's College campus-based Rocking Horse Nursery provides childcare for preschool aged children of students and staff.
 The nursery has three 'departments' which cater for 0-2, 2-3 and 3-5 year olds respectively.

-The Rocking Horse Nursery is situated at 51 College Bounds, within the grounds of Crombie-Johnston Hall of Residence, and has a large play area ringed with mature trees.
-All enquiries should be addressed to
+The Rocking Horse Nursery is situated at 51 College Bounds, within the grounds of Crombie-Johnston Hall of Residence.

 The Local Authority that the University is situated in also provides a pre-school education service Further options for child care may be explored via the external government Childcare Link website.